-LNM 2016/17 Mid-Year Report
+LNM 2017/18 Mid-Year Report

-There has been stability in terms of filling oif posts in Senior Management and critical positions, except for the position of municipal manager that was vacant for a about three years due to suspension and then the resignation of Corporate Services Executive Manager.
-One serious challenge that the municipality is struggling with is the issue of equitable representation of the previously disadvantaged groups in all levels of municipal structure, especially representation of people with disability.
+There has been stability in terms of filling of posts in Senior Management and critical positions.
+One serious challenge that the municipality is struggling with though is the issue of equitable representation of the previously disadvantaged groups in all levels of municipal structure, especially representation of people with disability.